 WALTER CHIA is currently a Deputy Director at IPOS International, a wholly owned subsidiary of the Intellectual Property of Singapore (IPOS).
 IPOS-I is tasked with marketing Singapore’s Intellectual Property (IP) services to businesses and IP owners overseas.
 He is also concurrently the Deputy Director of the International Engagement Department with IPOS itself, tasked specifically with managing the Singapore government’s relations with global bodies like WIPO and international IP associations.
 Walter graduated from the University of Warwick with 2nd class upper Honours Degree in International Studies.
 After graduation, he worked in the Singapore Ministry of Foreign Affairs for 14 years.
 Walter served in Singapore’s Diplomatic Missions to the Philippines and Malaysia, was Singapore’s representative to various ASEAN, APEC and UN meetings and also Singapore’s delegate to the United Nations 60th General Assembly in 2005, overseeing international trade and economic issues.
 He has experience with disaster repatriation and relief work as well as some training as a radio communications and water purification specialist.
 Walter’s disaster/humanitarian relief experience outside of his official duties includes providing technical advice, local liaison work and assisting with mission planning and logistics.

-JIMMY NADAPDAP has worked for World Vision for more than 16 years, mostly in humanitarian emergencies.
-He was the first World Vision (WV) staff to enter Aceh in 2004 following the December 26 earthquake and tsunami, serving as the Rapid Response Team Leader in one of WV’s largest-ever emergency responses.
-Being recognized for his ability to work in complex emergency responses (which included not only geographic constraints but also post-conflict) Jimmy has since played leadership roles in WV’s Emergency responses in the Solomon Islands, India, Afghanistan, Azerbaijan, Myanmar, Mauritania West Africa, Turkey-Syria Cross Border operations, Typhoon Haiyan in the Phillipines, Iraq Refugee Crisis, and the recent Nepal Earthquake Response.
-As a humanitarian practitioner for the last 17 years, Jimmy is skilled in various expertise such as Leadership and Team Management, Project Development and Management, Relationship Building, Strategic Planning and Alignment, Analytical Skill, Communication and Organizational Skills, Crisis Management, Staff and Organization Capacity Building, and Negotiation Skill.
-Currently, he lives in Singapore and works for the World Vision International (WVI) Global Rapid Response Team for deployment to large-scale emergencies anywhere in the world where WVI responds directly.
-As Senior Relief Coordinator, Jimmy is a specialist who can be deployed to an emergency site within 24 to 72 hours and responsible for leading the response team and building relationships with key stakeholders.
-Jimmy also serves on the Board of Advisors to Wateroam (www.wateroam.com), a Singapore social enterprise that focuses on delivering clean water especially to those affected by emergencies and facing issues with water quality.
+JIMMY NADAPDAP has worked for World Vision for more than 21 years, mostly in humanitarian emergencies.
+He was the first World Vision (WV) staff to enter Aceh in 2004 following the December 26 earthquake and tsunami, and went on to serve as the Rapid Response Team Leader in one of WV’s largest-ever emergency responses.
+Being recognised for his ability to work in complex emergency responses (which included not only geographic constraints but also post-conflict), Jimmy took up leadership roles in many of WV’s emergency responses.
+He has served people in need, especially children, in the Solomon Islands, India, Afghanistan, Azerbaijan, Myanmar, Mauritania, Turkey-Syria Cross Border operations, Typhoon Haiyan in the Philippines, Iraq Refugee Crisis, Nepal Earthquake Response, and Rohingya crisis in Cox’s Bazar, Bangladesh.
+Jimmy worked in Sudan from mid-2018 until recently to lead more than 250 staff to support the people in Sudan dealing with post-conflict and difficult economic situations.
+As a humanitarian practitioner, Jimmy is skilled in diverse expertise such as Leadership and Team Management, Project Development and Management, Relationship Building, Strategic Planning and Alignment, Analytical Skills, Communication and Organizational Skills, Crisis Management, Staff, and Organization Capacity Building, and Negotiation Skill.
+Jimmy will soon move to his new assignment as the Country Director for WV Offices in Solomon Islands and Vanuatu (starting July 2020), where he will lead the team to work on humanitarian and emergency programming, as well as to address the impact of COVID-19.
+Jimmy also serves on the Board of Advisors to Wateroam (), a Singapore social enterprise that focuses on delivering clean water, especially to those affected by emergencies and facing issues with water quality.

 DR CARMEN SINGH is a clinician with more than 20 years’ experience.
 She enjoyed the challenge of providing quality healthcare in rural areas in Sarawak, Borneo, being part of both the Flying Doctors Service and Riverine Village Health Team.
 It was during this time that she developed an interest in Maternal Child Health.
 Her experience extended beyond the shores of Malaysia.
 In Timor Leste, she was Reproductive Health Technical Advisor with Health Alliance International, an academic INGO from the University of Washington, funded by USAID.
 During that time, she served as a member of national reproductive health working groups to refine and revise national strategies and policies pertaining to MCH programmes, evaluating evidence-based activities and promoting the use of international best practices in midwifery and essential newborn care including adolescent health.
 Carmen’s multi-lingual skills has enabled her to communicate effectively with health care providers to ensure quality services at health facilities.
 A keen supporter of community-based Family Health Promoters in low resource settings, she provided technical oversight in the development of the training curriculum.
 Assisted by two Timorese midwives, Carmen authored a report: The Silent Cry – Perinatal Mortality in Timor Leste: Reported Perinatal and Neonatal Deaths in Health Alliance International Program Districts – July 2009.
 She became a trainer of Logistics Management Information System by UNFPA and in Essential Newborn Care by WHO in 2009.
 Carmen also completed the Humanitarian Negotiators Training Course, by the Center for International Humanitarian Cooperation, Fordham University.
 Since 2009, she has been a volunteer with MSF Hong Kong.
 In Mesina, South Africa, Carmen was an observer with the MSF mobile clinic team providing healthcare services to the economic migrant community from Zimbabwe.
 After her overseas stint, she supported MERCY Malaysia, providing technical training on data management and analysis.
 Currently, when not travelling in support of her husband’s work with the UN, Carmen continues her clinical practice in Kuala Lumpur and volunteers as advisor and occasionally teaches at PT Foundation, Malaysia in the “Second Chance” programme for children infected or/and impacted by the HIV/AIDS epidemic.